Mo\"ET: Mixture of Expert Trees and its Application to Verifiable Reinforcement Learning

+\textbf{Supervised learning.} We evaluated the performance of \Tool and \MOETH in the supervised regime on three real-world datasets.
+Two datasets (German credit and Adult income) come from the UCI ML repository \cite{frank2011uci}, whereas the Fetal health dataset is a publicly available dataset that can be found on Kaggle.
+We summarize the properties of the datasets that we use in Table~\ref{tab:datasets}.

+In the \textit{Adult income} dataset \cite{kohavi1996scaling} the goal is to predict whether an income is greater than 50K dollars.
+In the \textit{German credit} dataset, the goal is to classify bank account holders into two classes -- good or bad.
+In the \textit{Fetal health} dataset, the goal is to predict whether a fetus is healthy or not based on the features extracted from cardiotocogram examination.

+We compared \Tool with other supervised learning models which would require similar effort and tools to be verified: decision tree, support vector classifier (SVC) with linear kernel, ridge logistic regression and lasso logistic regression.
+The results are evaluated by F1 score and accuracy.
+The hyperparameters of compared models are tuned on validation set.
+The results evaluated on test set with 95\% confidence intervals for \textit{Fetal health}, \textit{German credit}, and \textit{Adult income} datasets are presented in Tables~\ref{tab:fetal-health},~\ref{tab:credit}, and~\ref{tab:adult}, respectively.
+It can be observed that \Tool is the best performing model with exception of SVC being better on German credit data according to accuracy (but not F1 score).
+Therefore, it can be concluded that \Tool can also be successfully applied in the case of supervised learning problems.

-We introduced \Tool, a technique based on \MOE with decision trees as experts and formulated a learning algorithm to train \Tool models.
+\Section{Conclusion} We introduced \Tool, a technique based on \MOE with decision trees as experts and formulated a learning algorithm to train \Tool models.
 To the best of our knowledge, this approach is the first to combine standard non-differentiable \DT experts with \MOE approach.
 Furthermore, we used \MOET in RL setting by mimicking \DRL agents, in this way constructing RL policies that can be verified and are more interpretable than the \DRL agents themselves.
-We showed a procedure to translate \MOET policies into SMT logic providing rich means for verification, and showed that \MOET models perform better than the previous state-of-the-art approach \Viper.
+We showed a procedure to translate \MOET policies into SMT logic providing rich means for verification, and showed that \MOET models perform better than the previous state-of-the-art approach \Viper and that they are also useful in the supervised regime.